 Scientifically called Vicia faba, fava beans originated in Israel.
 They are sweet and have a mild grassy flavor.
 They are green and look like overgrown sweet peas.
 And they are nutritious.

-Fava beans have no saturated fat or cholesterol.
+Fava beans, also known as broad beans, have no saturated fat or cholesterol.
 The folate in the beans is crucial during pregnancy.
 The L-dopa in the beans was found to improve motor movements in patients with Parkinson’s (1).

-Other important nutrients in the beans include thiamin, vitamins K and B6, copper, selenium, zinc, potassium, and magnesium.
-The beans are also an inexpensive way of getting some of your daily dose of lean protein.
+Other important vitamins and minerals beans include thiamin, vitamins K and B6, copper, selenium, zinc, potassium, and magnesium.
+The beans are also an inexpensive way of getting some of your daily dose of lean protein. and complex carbohydrates.

 It is not the nutrients in the beans but what they can do for you that matters.